-CLIENT_SETTINGS = '{"neuron-name-service": {"component_list": [{"id": "skeletonid", "name": "Skeleton ID"}, {"id": "neuronname", "name": "Neuron name"}, {"id": "all-meta", "name": "All annotations annotated with "neuron name"", "option": "neuron name"}]}}

-By default, no settings are set and this value is None.

-- FORCE_CLIENT_SETTING By default, existing client settings won't be replaced if they exist already.
+- CLIENT_SETTINGS Can be a JSON string or dictionary that keeps default values for the whole instance for the client settings.
+Keys of the dictionary are the client-settings values, e.g. "neuron-name-service".
+The values are the settings values in the format the front-end expects.
+For instance, to show by default all annotations that are labeled with "neuron name" as textual representation of neurons, this line could be used: - CLIENT_SETTINGS = '{"neuron-name-service": {"component_list": [{"id": "skeletonid", "name": "Skeleton ID"}, {"id": "neuronname", "name": "Neuron name"}, {"id": "all-meta", "name": "All annotations annotated with "neuron name"", "option": "neuron name"}]}}' - By default, no settings are set and this value is None. - FORCE_CLIENT_SETTING By default, existing client settings won't be replaced if they exist already.
 To force a replace, set this variable to True. - CMTK_TEMPLATE_SPACES A list that defines folders with additional CMTK template spaces that can be used with e.g. elmr or the nat.virtualflybrains R packages.
-Empty by default.

-STATIC_EXTENSION_ROOT

-The absolute local path where the static extension files are kept.
+Empty by default. - STATIC_EXTENSION_ROOT The absolute local path where the static extension files are kept.
 These can be loaded by the front-end to include custom out-of-source extensions in the front-end (e.g. a custom widget).
-Defaults to <catmaid-paith>/django/staticext.

-STATIC_EXTENSION_URL The URL under which custom front-end code can be made available.
-It is expected to map to STATIC_EXTENSION_ROOT and is by default set to to <catmaid-subdir>/staticext/.

-STATIC_EXTENSION_FILES

-A list of file names that are allowed to be loaded by the front-end through

-STATIC_EXTENSION_URL and STATIC_EXTENSION_ROOT.
-Empty by default.

-NEW_USER_CREATE_USER_GROUP

-Whether or not a matching user group should be created for every newly created user.
-This can make user management easier if a lot of shared data access is configured.

-USER_REGISTRATION_CONFIRM_TERMS

-Whether or not a user registration form requires users to accept a set of terms and conditions.
-Disabled by default.
-USER_REGISTRATION_CONFIRM_TERMS_TEXT The terms and conditions users need to accept upon registering, if this confirmation is required.
-PROJECT_TOKEN_USER_VISIBILITY If enabled, logged in users will only see other users when they share a project token.
+Defaults to <catmaid-paith>/django/staticext. - STATIC_EXTENSION_URL The URL under which custom front-end code can be made available.
+It is expected to map to STATIC_EXTENSION_ROOT and is by default set to to <catmaid-subdir>/staticext/. - STATIC_EXTENSION_FILES A list of file names that are allowed to be loaded by the front-end through STATIC_EXTENSION_URL and STATIC_EXTENSION_ROOT.
+Empty by default. - NEW_USER_CREATE_USER_GROUP Whether or not a matching user group should be created for every newly created user.
+This can make user management easier if a lot of shared data access is configured. - USER_REGISTRATION_CONFIRM_TERMS Whether or not a user registration form requires users to accept a set of terms and conditions.
+Disabled by default. - USER_REGISTRATION_CONFIRM_TERMS_TEXT The terms and conditions users need to accept upon registering, if this confirmation is required. - PROJECT_TOKEN_USER_VISIBILITY If enabled, logged in users will only see other users when they share a project token.
+Disabled by default. - REMOVE_MPLCONFIGDIR_ON_EXIT: If enabled, the config directory created by matplotlib will be removed automatically when CATMAID exits.
 Disabled by default.